 Keep your connections short and simple

-One of the most effective ways to minimize the risk of signal loss or degradation in your stream is by making sure that your setup gets your signal from the video and audio sources to the display or encoder in as direct a way as possible.
+One of the most effective ways to minimize the risk of signal loss or degradation in your stream is by making sure that your setup from camera to encoder is as direct as possible.
 This means that it is always a good idea to use as few cables as possible to get from one end of the signal to the other.

 Aside from keeping the number of devices in your signal path to a minimum, there are a handful of other steps you can take to mitigate degradation or errors in your feed.
 This can be as simple as setting your cameras and microphones close enough to your output that you do not need to use cable extensions.
 You may also benefit from using shorter cables in general since longer cables can produce quality loss in your feed, depending on the quality of the cable and the amount of data being transmitted

 Use secured connections when possible

 Accidents can happen and cables can come unplugged from their devices.
 Whether it is for a power connection or data cable it is always better to use a connection with a locking or securing component to it (such as an SDI cable).

 In order to make diagnosing signal path issues easier, and to mitigate the possibility of accidentally disconnecting your devices, you should always keep your network and power cables clearly visible and sensibly organized.
 Some ways you can do this include utilizing cable combs or spacer, labeling your cables with stickers or masking tape, or color-coordinating them.

 While it should go without saying that higher quality equipment will translate to higher quality streams, especially in terms of signal integrity, it should be noted that high-quality fiber optic cables should be used whenever possible for data-transmission (whether that be for video transmission or network devices).
 This is especially true when you need to use longer cables, which often run the risk of degrading signal integrity.